1973 – Cotton Bowl- Alabama and Texas

 Randy Braband

 Texas had won its third Cotton Bowl in five years, Royal’s final victory there.
-Lowry, a most resilient patient, was named the game’s Offensive MVP and Braband took Defensive MVP honors.
-The Horns’ triumph lifted them to a number three final ranking, bested since by only the 1981, 2005 and 2009 squads.
+Lowry, a most resilient patient, was named the game’s Offensive MVP, and Braband took Defensive MVP honors.
+The Horns’ triumph lifted them to a number-three final ranking, the best since 1981, 2005, and 2009.
 They trailed only national champ USC and arch-rival OU.

-He had displayed similar, characteristic class in the wake of a loss to Texas in the Orange Bowl following the ’64 season.
+He had displayed similar characteristics in the wake of a loss to Texas in the Orange Bowl following the ’64 season.
 Quarterback Joe Namath and Bama teammates thought Joe Willie had crossed the goal on fourth down before Tommy Nobis slammed the door on the team already crowned as national champs.
 “If you can’t score on four downs from the six…you don’t deserve to win,” shrugged the Tide’s immortal coach.

 Lowry’s “wuzze in or wuzze out?” run quickly became the stuff of legends, even in its grainy film/pre-video era.
 One short production set the 34-yard run to Johnny Cash”s “I Walk The Line.”